 - 1 Remove the shock from the bike and clean it thoroughly.
 Check and record the compression and rebound adjustment settings.
 Back both adjustments out all the way.
 Measure and record the set length (installed length) of the spring.
-Remove the spring. - 2 Follow standard rebuild procedures as outlined in your maintenance manual.
+Remove the spring. - Follow standard rebuild procedures as outlined in your maintenance manual.
 Use safety glasses.
 Begin disassembly.
 Clamp the shock in a vise, remove the nitrogen and the valve core (if applicable).
 If your shock has a bladder, remove it by first depressing the bladder cap about 10mm (7/16") to expose the circlip.
 You can place a socket over the valve stem and tap on the socket to avoid bending the stem.
-Remove the circlip, then the cap with the bladder attached. - 3 Remove the end cap from the shock body.
-This cap is pressed-on and must be tapped off with a sharp chisel (a sharp wood chisel works great).
+Remove the circlip, then the cap with the bladder attached. - Remove the end cap from the shock body.
+There are two basic types: screwed-on and pressed-on.
+The screwed-on type usually requires a special wrench, (most notably Elka, early Ohlins and WP).
+The pressed-on type (typical Showa and KYB) must be tapped off with a sharp chisel (a sharp wood chisel works great).
 Tap it off evenly. - 4 Once removed, the seal head assembly must be depressed (special tool TSSS 03 makes it easy).
 This will expose the circlip.
-Remove the circlip with a small screwdriver. - 5 Next remove the shaft assembly from the body by gently tapping upward on the shaft eyelet with a plastic mallet.
+Remove the circlip with a small screwdriver. - Next remove the shaft assembly from the body by gently tapping upward on the shaft eyelet with a plastic mallet.
 Pour out the old fluid and dispose of properly.
-Clean the body with solvent and set it aside to dry. - 6 CAUTION: THIS NEXT STEP IS CRITICAL AND SHOULD ONLY BE DONE BY A QUALIFIED SUSPENSION TECHNICIAN.
+Clean the body with solvent and set it aside to dry. - CAUTION: THIS NEXT STEP IS CRITICAL AND SHOULD ONLY BE DONE BY A QUALIFIED SUSPENSION TECHNICIAN.
 Remove the nut.
-On these shocks you must first grind or file away some of the peening on the end of the shaft. (figure 1) This peening is there to insure that the nut does not come off during use.
-It also serves a second function; it holds the rebound adjustment assembly into the center of the shaft.
+On KYB and Showa units you must first grind or file off some of the peening on the end of the shaft. (figure 1) This peening is there to insure that the nut does not come off during use.
+It also serves a second function; it holds the rebound adjustment assembly into the center of the shaft. (figure 1) (Elka, Ohlins, & WP do not require this.)